41 (2007 film): History

 Christian de Rezendes describes in the film itself how he was inspired to after he himself had an experience of the number 41 which he believed may have been a sign from Nicholas.

-Reception
+Release

 To date, 41 has been played at nine film festivals across the United States and Canada, including the Bare Bones International Film Festival in Muskogee, Oklahoma, the Woods Hole Film Festival in Cape Cod, Massachusetts and the Blue Mountain Film Festival in Ontario, Canada.
 Reviews have been generally positive, including a five-star review from Film Threat.
 In 2008, the film was picked up for distribution by Nehst Studios, a production and distribution company headed by Larry Meistrich (producer of Sling Blade).
 Since that time, it has had two theatrical runs, both in its home state of Rhode Island.
 In 2007, the filmmakers were the featured guests on Beyond Reality Radio with Jason Hawes and Grant Wilson from the television program Ghost Hunters, which is based in Warwick, Rhode Island, close to the site of the Station fire.